agrc/sweeper/readme.md

 #### Tags

 Checks to make sure that existing tags are cased appropriately.
-This mean that the are title-cased other than known abbreviations (e.g. AGRC, BLM) and articles (e.g. a, the, of).
+This mean that the are title-cased other than known abbreviations (e.g. UGRC, BLM) and articles (e.g. a, the, of).

 This check also verifies that the data set contains a tag that matches the database name (e.g. `SGID`) and the schema (e.g. `Cadastre`).